 We reach out to our stakeholders often, both with key information and messages about our values.
 We seek their comment and input on our activities and incorporate their feedback as we structure programs and initiatives and set corporate objectives.
 When and how we engage with stakeholders varies based on the group and topic, as detailed below.

-Our mission is to bring easy to offices worldwide.
+In 2012, Staples embarked on a strategic plan to better serve the needs of our customers, accelerate growth and achieve our vision: “Every product your business needs to succeed.”
 Third-party mystery shoppers, as well as tens of thousands of customer satisfaction surveys each month, tell us whether we're getting it right.
 We also receive feedback from ratings services, such as BizRate, quality assurance monitoring programs and customer interviews.

 Read more about our efforts to learn about our customers' needs and concerns and to increase customers' overall satisfaction levels in the “Customer Satisfaction” section of this report.